Foot Reflexology: Not Just a Foot Massage

 Foot Reflexology works on several levels.

-Research in the 1890s by Henry Head and Charles Sherrington shows us the neurological relationship between the skin and the internal organs, and that the nervous system as a whole adjusts to stimulus.
-By applying pressure to the feet, the calming message to peripheral nerves is carried through the central nervous system signaling the body to relax.
-This enhanced relaxation allows increased blood supply to the internal organs and their systems.
-This relaxation allows, additionally, the body to move naturally toward homeostasis and more optimal functioning.
+Research from the 1890s by Henry Head and Charles Sherrington shows the neurological relationship between the skin and internal organs.
+They found that the nervous system adjusts to stimuli.
+When pressure is applied to the feet, the calming message is carried through peripheral nerves to the central nervous system, signaling the body to relax.
+This enhanced relaxation increases blood supply to the internal organs and their systems.
+Additionally, this relaxation helps the body move naturally toward homeostasis and more optimal functioning.

-The neuromatrix theory of pain helps us to understand how Reflexology reduces pain levels in the body.
-According to the neuromatrix theory, pain is a subjective experience created by the brain.
-The brain does this in response to not only physical stimuli but also in response to emotional or cognitive factors.
-Thus, your moods or stress levels can also affect your experience of pain.
-Reflexology may reduce pain by reducing stress and improving mood.
+The neuromatrix theory of pain helps us understand how Reflexology reduces pain levels.
+According to this theory, pain is a subjective experience created by the brain.
+The brain responds not only to physical stimuli but also to emotional and cognitive factors.
+Thus, your moods and stress levels can affect your experience of pain.
+Reflexology may reduce pain by lowering stress and improving mood.

-Lastly, Reflexology is recognized as a specific type of massage developed based on Zone Theory.
-Zone Theory, developed by Dr. William Fitzgerald in the early 1900s, understands foot reflexologythe body is divided into 10 vertical zones, each zone corresponding to fingers and toes all the way up to the head.
-In Reflexology, every organ, gland, or body part that lies within a zone can be accessed via a reflex zone or point on the foot or hand.
-For example, if you work on the horizontal reflex zone at the base of the ball of the foot, you are affecting the solar plexus and diaphragm.
-These pathways between reflex zones and other parts of the body are thought to be connected via the nervous system, as described above.
+Reflexology is recognized as a specific type of massage developed based on Zone Theory.
+Dr. William Fitzgerald developed Zone Theory in the early 1900s.
+It divides the body into 10 vertical zones, each corresponding to fingers and toes up to the head.
+In Reflexology, every organ, gland, or body part within a zone can be accessed via a reflex zone or point on the foot or hand.
+For example, working on the horizontal reflex zone at the base of the ball of the foot affects the solar plexus and diaphragm.
+These pathways between reflex zones and other parts of the body are thought to be connected via the nervous system.

 History

 Modern reflexology is based on an ancient form of therapy.
-There is evidence of some form of foot and hand therapy being practiced in Tibet and China as long ago as 4,000 B.C. and also at the same time in Egypt, as depicted in the tomb of Ankhmahor.
-The North American tribes of Indians are known to have practiced a form of foot therapy for hundreds of years.
-While there is some confusion about the true origin of this powerful therapy, sufficient to say that it has stood the test of time and has helped thousands of people to better health.
+Evidence shows that foot and hand therapy was practiced in Tibet and China as long ago as 4,000 B.C.
+It was also practiced in Egypt at the same time, as depicted in the tomb of Ankhmahor.
+The North American tribes of Indians are known to have practiced foot therapy for hundreds of years.
+While the true origin of this powerful therapy is unclear, it has stood the test of time and has helped thousands of people achieve better health.

 Zone Therapy